lumitry/vela-chat/README.md

 - Made the "New Chat" button work with CMD+click and CTRL+click to open in a new tab without changing the current tab.
 - Typing in the chat input now automatically focuses the chat input.
 - Made formatting shortcuts (CTRL/CMD+I for italics, CTRL/CMD+B for bold, CTRL/CMD+E for code) work in the non-rich text chat input.
+- When the response contains hex codes, they are rendered with color swatches next to them.
+(Note: This does not occur in code blocks.)

 Planned enhancements include:
 - Serve images via URL, not base64, to reduce payload size, database size, and improve general performance.